nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 Sometimes, certain stages of a malware chain are implemented as shellcode.
 The main reason for this is to easily execute these stages in memory without touching the disk: The buffer containing the shellcode can be called just like a function.
 Note that memory in Windows can have read/write/execute permissions, and there are not many other reasons to make a memory region executable.
 This can happen in a call to `VirtualAlloc` or `VirtualProtect`, for example.

+Identification of functions in binary code is a hard problem and decompilers like Ghidra use different techniques and heuristics to try to solve it.
+Especially when working with shellcode, these solutions sometimes fail and Ghidra doesn't correctly identify functions or even executable code as such.
+In these cases, you can always right-click in the Listing view and select **Disassemble** to mark memory as code and then right-click and **Create Function** to trigger decompilation.

 # Obstacles

 ## String Obfuscation